mws75/one-offs-v2/README.md

 ## TODO

-1. Edit Posts
-2. Login Screen that looks pretty.
+1. Login Screen that looks pretty.
+2. Increase the width of Markdown on Post Pages
+3. Increase the background to fit the entire screen.